kentadoniram/To-do-List/README.md

 # To-do-List
-This is a React Web-App, I created it with a
+This is a React Web-App, I created it with a guided Tutorial